jdhitsolutions/PowerShellLab/Instructions.md

     Run the following for initial setup:
     PS> Setup-Lab

-    To start the LAb, and apply configurations the first time:
+    To start the Lab, and apply configurations the first time:
     PS> Run-Lab

     To enable Internet access for the VM's, run: